dasayan05/dasayan05.github.io/_posts/blog-tut/2019-04-06-speeding-up-iostreams-in-c++.md

 Let's pause for a moment and think about what we have done till now.
 We started out with **cin** which was synchronized with C-streams and unbuffered.
 We improved it by removing the synchronization, making it thread-unsafe and buffered.
 Then we tried **scanf** which gives nearly the same performance.
 In both these approaches, the Input Buffer is maintained internally.
 We have very less control over it.
 In our next approach with **getchar_unlocked** we completely removed the concept of buffers and are taking input character by character and processing it directly.
 This significantly reduced the input time.

 Let's take one more shot at buffered input with the subtle difference that, now we are going to manage the buffer **manually**.
 We will create and maintain our own buffer of a specific size.
 We will read a chunk of characters with every read operation and store that data in the buffer we are maintaining.
 And now we will iterate over that buffer and access the chunk of characters and process them.
 In this way, we are reducing the number of disk read operations, and are accessing the characters in the buffer which are stored in the **RAM** which is way faster.
+But then it might come to your mind that why not load the entire file into the **RAM** and then iterate over it?
+This is clearly a good possibility but is limited to small files only.
+For very large files, say a file of size **5 GB** or more, loading it into my **8 GB** RAM is clearly not a good idea.
+So the file is loaded into the RAM in chunks at each time which can fit into the memory easily.
+It's obvious that the choice of the buffer size which holds the chunk of data changes with the amount of RAM available.

 ### Attempt 5: fread